bdaiinstitute/spot_ros2/examples/simple_walk_forward/README.md

 ## Running the Example
-1. Position the robot with 4m of clear space in front of it
+1. Position the robot with 2m of clear space in front of it (it's going to walk 1m forward)
 2. Make sure you've built and sourced your workspace:
     ```bash
     cd <ros2 workspace>